charmsongo/learngit/readme.txt

 aiadadad
 ad
 GIT
-Creating a new branch quick AND simple.
+Creating a new branch quick AND simple is.